 Try to get the neighbours on your side.
 Squats, especially large or well-known ones, are sometimes attacked or ripped off by outsiders.
-These could be locals who wrongly blame squatters for their own housing problems, or right-wing groups.
+These could be locals who wrongly blame squatters for their own housing problems, or right-wing groups (see p.
+32).